VitoChan1/PAL-on-Adder-DSE/README.md

 # PAL-on-Adder-DSE
-Pareto Active Learning on Adder Design Space Exploration Vito JIAMIN CHEN
+Pareto Active Learning on Adder Design Space Exploration by Vito JIAMIN CHEN on 18-08-2017 for CUHK CSE SUMMER RESEARCH
- 18-08-2017
- CUHK CSE SUMMER RESEARCH

 # DATA: